 Check the current language profiles required by the EU interpreting services.
 These are subject to change, to reflect prevailing recruitment needs.

 Tests are scheduled as necessary, according to the recruitment needs of the institutions.
 An indicative calendar of pre-selection and accreditation tests is published every year but may be subject to change.
+Make sure you provide all necessary documents by the given deadline for applications.

 3. Pre-Selection Test